Daniel J. Frey

 Politicians are not used to having a backbone.

-Don't expect they will be comfortable with it for long.
+Don't expect them to be comfortable with it for long.

 Like toddlers learning how to walk, they will stand, stumble, and fall…